TRNEEDANAME/WSR_NewShotgunAnimation_Addon/README.md

 **YES**, you can, you can open issues, pull request, discussions...

 ### Can I fork it ?
-It's just config, but sure, just credit me and Iridar.
+It's just config, but sure, just credit me and Iridar (who made both WSR and the Shotgun animation mods.